eclipse-langium/langium-website/hugo/content/tutorials/writing_a_grammar.md

 As an additional note, much like regular expressions we use modifiers in our grammar to indicate that definitions can take any number of comma separated parameters.

 You may be wondering what `Block` is as well.
 Block corresponds to a rule *fragment*, which is akin to a reusable rule body.
 It's not a rule itself, but an reusable piece that can be reused to complete rules.
-It's particularly handy when you find yourself writing the same pattern repatedly, and want to factor it out.
+It's particularly handy when you find yourself writing the same pattern repeatedly, and want to factor it out.

 ```antlr
 fragment Block: '{' body+=Stmt* '}';